denten-books/plain-text/1-device.md

 ## Thought Experiment III

-In 1939 Alan Turing attended Wittgenstein's lectures on mathematics at King's College.
-From the notes on Wittgenstein's lectures complied and published by Cora Diamond, it is clear that Turing was a vociferous presence in the class.
+In 1939 Alan Turing attended Wittgenstein's lectures on mathematics at King's College.[^ln1-cope] From the notes on Wittgenstein's lectures complied and published by Cora Diamond, it is clear that Turing was a vociferous presence in the class.
 His name is mentioned eighty-six times in the text, more than any other student by a wide margin.
 At some point of the course Wittgenstein concludes his lecture in saying: "Unfortunately Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
 For it is no good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-8].

 One expects Turing's seminal paper on computable numbers, where he first proposed his universal computing machine, to contain a strictly technical